South Koreans become a year or two younger as traditional way of counting age scrapped

 According to a government survey conducted in September 2022, 86% of South Koreans said they would use the international age in their everyday life when the new laws took effect.

-Another age system exists for conscription, school entrance and calculating the legal age to drink alcohol and smoke: a person's age is calculated from zero at birth and a year is added on Jan.
+Another age system exists in South Korea for conscription, school entrance and calculating the legal age to drink alcohol and smoke: a person's age is calculated from zero at birth and a year is added on Jan.
 1. Officials said that method would remain for the time being.

 ((soohyang.choi@thomsonreuters.com;))